cloudControl/documentation/Guides/NodeJS/Add-on credentials.md

 # Examples

-cloudControl offers a number of data storage solutions via the [Add-on Marketplace].
+dotCloud offers a number of data storage solutions via the [Add-on Marketplace].
 Below you can see how to access Add-on credentials on two examples, for MySQL and PostgreSQL.

 ##MySQL
 To add a MySQL database, use the [MySQL Dedicated Add-on] or [MySQL Shared Add-on].